Some copyright owners can use a system called Content ID to easily identify and manage their content on YouTube.

 - Block a whole video from being viewed

-- Monetize the video by running ads against it; in some cases sharing revenue with the uploader
+- Monetize the video by running ads against it; sometimes sharing revenue with the uploader

 - Track the video’s viewership statistics

 Any of these actions can be country-specific.
-A video may be monetized in one country, and blocked or tracked in another.
+A video may be monetized in one country/region and blocked or tracked in another.

 YouTube only grants Content ID to copyright owners who meet specific criteria.
-To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube user community.
+To be approved, they must own exclusive rights to a substantial body of original material that is frequently uploaded by the YouTube creator community.

 YouTube also sets explicit guidelines on how to use Content ID.
-We monitor Content ID use and disputes on an ongoing basis to ensure these guidelines are followed.
+We monitor Content ID use and disputes on an ongoing basis to make sure these guidelines are followed.

 Copyright owners who repeatedly make erroneous claims can have their Content ID access disabled and their partnership with YouTube terminated.